-NYJL VOLUNTEERS STRENGTHEN THE HEALTH AND WELL-BEING OF CHILDREN AND FAMILIES OF THE GREATER NEW YORK AREA.
+NYJL VOLUNTEERS STRENGTHEN THE HEALTH AND WELL-BEING OF CHILDREN AND FAMILIES IN NEW YORK CITY.

 Application process overview